|Elliott Sound Products||Clock Motors & How They Work|

 There is a (general public) misconception that all quartz clocks are very accurate.
 While they may well be accurate in an expensive movement, cheap movements will use cheap crystals.
 Cheap crystals are not accurate, other than by accident.
 In addition, quartz has a variation of frequency with temperature, and the reference frequency will change as the ambient temperature varies.
 While laboratory clocks can use crystal ovens (a tiny insulated heating chamber, with accurate temperature control), these consume considerable power and are not suitable (nor necessary) for personal use.

 Another aspect of using crystals is the oscillator circuit itself.
 A good circuit will load the crystal properly, maximising the Q. Many oscillator circuits used are very basic, and while they oscillate, crystal loading is wrong, Q is reduced (sometimes significantly) and overall accuracy is relatively poor.
-The typical circuit as used in quartz clocks and watches is unknown - there are hundreds of different manufacturers, and many will use the cheapest possible oscillator circuit.
-These are unlikely to be designed to provide optimum crystal loading.
+The 'typical' circuit as used in quartz clocks and watches is not shown, as there are hundreds of different manufacturers, and many will use the cheapest possible oscillator circuit.
+Many of these are likely not to be designed to provide optimum crystal loading.

 While the temperature variation shown above looks bad, it's really only about 20 parts per million for a normal temperature range (less than 2 seconds per day from 0 - 40°C).
 Of more importance is the absolute accuracy.
 Many early quartz clocks and watches had tiny variable capacitors that were used to change the crystal frequency slightly - while the range isn't great, it's enough to obtain better than 1 second / day accuracy at 25°C. Modern (cheap) movements don't use the variable capacitor, as it would cost as much as the rest of the circuit - and someone would have to adjust it.
 Not likely for a $10 retail quartz clock.
 As a result, the clock can only be as accurate as the quartz crystal itself, and variations of a few 10s of Hz are to be expected.
 An error of 100Hz with a 32,768Hz crystal is an error of a little over one minute per day.
 Most are better than this.
 An error of only 10Hz represents a total error of 220ms/day or 1.5s/week.